 Architectue of Rumtek Monastery

 At the centre of the courtyard is a pillar.
 Inscriptions in Tibetan on the pillar contain the complete history of Rumtek Monastery.
+The monastery is spread over 74 acres.

 The Chinese invaded Tibet in 1959.
 Many Tibetans had to flee their country.
 Among them was Rangjung Rigpe Dorje, the sixteenth Gyalwa Karmapa, along with other Rinpoches, lamas and monks.

-Stupa and Prayer Hall
+The Golden Stupa and Prayer Hall

 The big prayer hall inside the monastery is worth seeing.
 It is decorated with beautiful murals, statues and tangkhas (Budhist paintings on cotton or silk appliqué).